geoserver/geoserver/doc/en/user/source/community/opensearch-eo/intro.rst

 Introduction to OpenSearch for EO
 =================================

-This plugin adds supporto for the OpenSearch for Earth Observation protocol to GeoServer.
+This plugin adds support for the OpenSearch for Earth Observation protocol to GeoServer.
 References:

 * `OpenSearch <http://www.opensearch.org>`_